 Group Manager - Structural Engineering

-Duane Anderson, PE
+Mark D. Anderson, PE

-read Duane's bio
+read Mark's bio

 R&M prepared the structural design for the 38,000 SF K-12 School on the south shore of Norton Sound south of Nome.
 The school is of wood-frame construction and is founded upon adfreeze piles (drill, slurry and freeze-back).
 The school was partially sited on the old runway, and includes classrooms, library, kitchen, dining and gym/locker room areas.